fsvreddit/evasion-guard/README.md

 ## Change log

+### v1.3.5

+* Fixed issue that prevents ban evasion events from being detected following changes to how mod action entries appear to the Dev Platform
+* Update Dev Platform dependencies

 ### v1.3.4

 * Fix bug preventing app from working after Reddit changed how ban evasion log entries are retrieved from the Dev Platform